 A Sensor Data Consumer grouped with a Content Creator

-These seven components do not rule out an implementation where a manufacturer implements, for example, a Sensor Data Consumer grouped with both a Clinical Data Source and Content Creator.
+These seven components do not rule out an implementation where a manufacturer implements, for example, a Sensor Data Consumer grouped with both a Device Observation Reporter and Content Creator.
 Such a component could provide both a PCD-01 message and/or PHMR content module.

 Clearly for interoperability, peer implementations must support the same transports.

-Due to resource requirements, costs, and maintenance efforts, it is envisioned that the most common set of components satisfying the end-to-end nature of this profile will consist of one or more Device Observation Source components and a Sensor Data Consumer grouped with a Clinical Data Source component for each patient, and a Clinical Data Consumer grouped with a Content Creator component serving several patients sharing PHMR content modules with several Content Consumers.
+Due to resource requirements, costs, and maintenance efforts, it is envisioned that the most common set of components satisfying the end-to-end nature of this profile will consist of one or more Device Observation Source components and a Sensor Data Consumer grouped with a Device Observation Reporter component for each patient, and a Device Observation Consumer grouped with a Content Creator component serving several patients sharing PHMR content modules with several Content Consumers.

 The transactions involved in this profile utilize multiple transports.

-The Communicate PHCA Data-* transaction specified by the PHCA H.811 - TAN-PAN-LAN Interface guidelines currently supports the following transports and protocols
+The Communicate PCHA Data-* transaction specified by the PCHA H.811 - TAN-PAN-LAN Interface guidelines currently supports the following transports and protocols

 IEEE 11073-20601 packets over